 Treating anemia in dogs

 The treatment of anemia in dogs involves treating the underlying condition.
 This may involve taking medication, implementing lifestyle changes or a mixture of both.
 Changing the dog's diet may be beneficial, but this will depend on the condition.
 For this reason, you will need to speak to your veterinarian before implementing an anemic dog diet.

 If your dog is anemic and want to know what type of dietary options are available, keep reading.
 We will show you some home treatments which can supplement, but never replace, veterinary medical treatment.

 Food for dogs with anemia

 Diet plays a very important role for dogs suffering from anemia, since they usually have significant deficiencies in protein, iron and vitamins.
-Except in cases of anemic internal bleeding caused by an ulcer, in which case the dog will be treated with acid pumps and antibiotics, you can give the sick dog the following foods to make them stronger and help them recover necessary nutrients.
+One exception is cases of anemic internal bleeding caused by an ulcer.
+In these cases, the dog will be treated with acid pumps and antibiotics.
+The following foods should help make them stronger and recover necessary nutrients.